edgardomortiz/Captus/docs/content/assembly/extract/options.md

 ___
 ### **`-m, --mit_refs`**
 The reference set of mitochondrial proteins to search and extract from the assemblies.
 The options available are:
-- `SeedPlantsMIT` = We curated a set of mitochondrial proteins that spans all Seed Plants.
+- `SeedPlantsMIT` = Curated set of mitochondrial proteins that spans all Seed Plants.
+- `InvertebratesMIT` = Curated set of mitochondrial proteins that spans all Invertebrates (Arthropods, Molluscs, and Nematodes), uses translation table 5.
 - Alternatively, you can provide the path to a FASTA file (e.g. `-p my_refs/my_mitome_prots.fa`) that includes your own coding references either in nucleotide or aminoacid.

 If you provide a nucleotide file, please also specify the translation table to be used, otherwise `Captus` will translate it using `--mit_transtable 1`, the "Standard code" which is the genetic code used by plant mitochondria.
 See the [complete list of translation tables](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).